buzz-lang/Buzz/doc/api.md

 # Queues
 Because it is often necessary to prioritize treating some data before other data, Buzz offers the possibility to store data in fixed-size queues.
-The Buzz queue is essentially a fized-size circular buffer implemented using tables.
+The Buzz queue is essentially a fixed-size circular buffer implemented using tables.
 The library is stored in `INSTALL_PREFIX/share/buzz/include/queue.bzz`, so to use it a script must first include it.
 The complete reference of these functions is included in the file.